grant-king/ML_progress/log.md

 **Today's Progress:** Continued Rice IPP course.
 Continued Modern Robotics course.

+June 6, 2019

+**Today's Progress:** Finished U. Michigan Web Data Access week 3.
+Continued Rice IPP course.

+**Thoughts:** The Pythohn Web Data Access course covered web sockets and how to access them by manually sending requests or using python libraries to retrieve and parse data.
+This week's content is partially review, but includes some new stuff on lower-level workings of the web.
+The same instructor has another Coursera course that dives deep into web history and technologies, I will start it next.

 # **Links to work:**
 ## Jupyter Notebooks
 #### Movie JSON EDA